vladas-v/battle-city-neat/README.md

 ## Changes:
 * Implemented the FCEUX <> Lua <-socket-> Python interface.
 Therefore:
   * Complete direct control over the emulation;
-  * The emulation is two/three times as fast as before;
+  * The emulation is two/three times faster than before;
   * No more dependency on screen capture, this means the neuron network receives 100% accurate data input of the game, the      location of objects and statuses.
 Also the emulation/neuroevolution can be left to run in the background without interruptions.
 * Changed the fitness function;
 * Changed the running output;